kriasoft/universal-router/docs/api.md

   // => Page One
 ```

-..where `action` is just a regular function that may, or may not, return any arbitrary data
+Where `action` is just a regular function that may, or may not, return any arbitrary data
 — a string, a React component, anything!

-### Nested Routes
+## Nested Routes

 Each route may have an optional `children: [ ... ]` property containing the list of child routes: